SpoonLoeffel/InterstellarMonitoringSystem/README.md

 Planned later features:
 - Notification if System is in a State that requires attention
 - Indication of how a Status has changed
+- Request Flythroughs through Systems with out of date info